mpoemsl/mpoemsl.github.io/_pages/about.md

   - /about.html
 ---

 I'm a machine learning engineer with a background in NLP research.
-I currently work on serving LLMs and NMT models at the translation company [Supertext](https://supertext.com/) in Zurich, Switzlerand.
+I currently work on serving LLMs and NMT models at the translation company [Supertext](https://supertext.com/) in Zurich, Switzerland.
 This company is the result of a merger with the machine translation startup [Textshuttle](https://textshuttle.com/) which I joined in Feb 2024.

 I used to be a computer science graduate student at [McGill University](https://www.mcgill.ca/) and [Mila Quebec AI Institute](https://mila.quebec/en/) in Montreal.
 During that time, I did research under the supervision of [Jackie C. K. Cheung](https://www.cs.mcgill.ca/~jcheung/) in collaboration with [Microsoft Research](https://www.microsoft.com/en-us/research/) on [natural language understanding](https://en.wikipedia.org/wiki/Natural-language_understanding) issues such as knowledge representation and common sense reasoning.